Nature-inspired Innovation - what is it? How we use it? And, Why it matters?

 Applications for Today and Tomorrow…

 Today, nature-inspired innovation has transcended beyond mere observation to a structured approach that involves multi-disciplinary teams of biologists, engineers, and designers.
-The applications are vast and span across various sectors, including healthcare, architecture, transportation, and even information technology.
+The vast applications span various sectors, including agrifood, manufacturing and the built environment.

 The NII Framework: Our Unique Lens

-At Biomimicry Innovation Lab, we employ our proprietary NII (Nature-Inspired Innovation) framework to delve deeper into nature's wisdom.
+At Biomimicry Innovation Lab, we employ our proprietary NII (Nature-Inspired Innovation) framework to delve deeper into evolutionary biology and ecology.
 This framework is based on work from our mentor, friend, and advisor, Prof Julian Vincent, who, alongside his team at the University of Bath, developed this in the early 2000s.

 Our development of the NII Framework focuses on understanding how living and ecological systems interact across substance, structure, energy, information, space, and time.
 It allows us to identify compromises and trade-offs that living and ecological systems have optimised over millennia, offering us a roadmap to develop sustainable, regenerative and innovative solutions.